 Is this a fair burden to place on Festivals?
 Can festivals contribute to social cohesion, and if so, how might they go about doing this?
 What are the challenges in playing a role to facilitate social cohesion?
 What are the opportunities that this presents?

-The Online Training sessions offered in 2020 consisted of four courses, each of them including 2-3 days of training (4-6h/day) and an optional social networking moment on Friday after the training.
-Training courses were topic-based, focusing on different themes:
+The Online Training sessions offered in 2020 consisted of courses including 2-3 days of training (4-6h/day) and an optional social networking moment on Friday after the training.
+Training courses were topic-based, focusing on different themes.

 Each session included: